-Chao Family and Ruth Mulan Chu Chao Foundation Receive Outstanding Achievement in Philanthropy Award from the US-China Policy Foundation
+Ruth Mulan Chu Chao Foundation Recognized for Outstanding Achievement in Philanthropy

 On November 18, 2015 the US-China Policy Foundation held their annual Gala Dinner, which this year celebrated 20 years of dedication to improving the relationship between the two countries.
 The Foundation fosters improved understanding and communications through an extensive variety of programs, such as: research, exchange programs between policymakers, education, collating and disseminating information, and hosting seminars and conferences to expose and discuss mutual issues facing the US and China.

 This year, the Foundation honored the Chao family and the Ruth Mulan Chu Chao Foundation, by presenting them with the award for Outstanding Achievement in Philanthropy.
 Receiving the honor was Dr. James S.C.
 Chao, patriarch of the family and founder of the Foremost Group, an international shipping company, and two of his daughters, The Honorable Elaine L. Chao, and Ms. Angela Chao, Deputy Chair of Foremost Group.

 The Dinner opened with welcoming remarks by the Honorable James Sasser, former US Ambassador to China and former U.S. Senator from the state of Tennessee.
 Congressman.
 Rick Larsen of Washington State gave the keynote address and the Honorable Richard Solomon, former Assistant Secretary of State for East Asian and Pacific Affairs and Dr. Chi Wang, US-China Policy Foundation President gave the closing remarks.